-Recommendation 4 – Establish cohorts for different experience levels – Once participation substantially increases, the PAs should consider splitting participants into cohorts based on the level of previous experience with SEM.
-For example, developing one cohort with participants who have no prior SEM exposure and a second cohort including participants who are familiar and have experience with SEM.
+Recommendation 4 – Establish cohorts for different experience levels.
+Once participation substantially increases, the Companies should consider splitting participants into cohorts based on the level of previous experience with SEM, for example, developing one cohort with participants who have no prior SEM exposure and a second cohort including participants who are familiar and have experience with SEM.
 This cohort breakout will provide training, coaching, and the level of interaction tailored to the needs of participants.
 The cohort approach can provide additional value from the interactions and collaboration among cohort members.

-Recommendation 5 – Prioritize in-person activities over virtual activities – The PAs should ensure program implementers provide in-person, hands-on training opportunities, when possible, as customers perceive value of energy efficiency from these interactions.
-The PAs should ensure that a SEM specialist or expert should be present for in-person activities, such as the initial walkthrough, to increase the value that each participant receives from the exercise.
+Recommendation 5 – Prioritize in-person activities over virtual activities.
+The Companies should ensure program implementation vendors provide in-person, hands-on training opportunities, when possible, as customers perceive value of energy efficiency from these interactions.
+Before the COVID-19 pandemic, research from other states with SEM programs indicated that nearly all offered in-person opportunities.
+The Companies should ensure that a SEM specialist or expert should be present for in-person activities, such as the initial walkthrough, to increase the value that each participant receives from the exercise.

-Recommendation 6 – Mitigate data collection challenges by working closely with the facility– If obtaining proprietary data is a concern, the PAs and implementers can sign non-disclosure agreements with the facility, aggregate and anonymize data, and remove identifying metrics.
+Recommendation 6 – Mitigate data collection challenges by working closely with the facility.
+The Companies and implementation vendors should maintain ongoing communication with customer sites throughout their participation in the program to best understand and attempt to alleviate data concerns, in order to collect high-quality data over multiple years.
+For example, if obtaining proprietary data is a concern, the Companies and implementation vendors can sign non-disclosure agreements with the facility, aggregate and anonymize data, and remove identifying metrics.
 The agreement should also allow evaluators to use the data.

-Recommendation 7 – Set up technical review for checking the appropriateness and accuracy of the implementer savings calculation models – The PAs should ensure that the SEM calculation models developed by the implementers are carefully vetted independently by the utilities in-house or by a third-party vendor contracted by the utilities as a technical reviewer.
+Recommendation 7 – Set up technical review for checking the appropriateness and accuracy of the implementation vendor savings calculation models.
+Both Companies should ensure that the SEM calculation models developed by the implementation vendors are carefully vetted independently by the utilities in-house or by a third-party vendor contracted by the Companies as a technical reviewer.

 Phase 1 literature review references